dynamiciterativeprocess/Risk-Sentinal/README.md

 Welcome to the repository for my DataCamp course notes on Quantitative Risk Management!
 This repository contains comprehensive notes, code snippets, and resources from the course to help you understand and apply quantitative techniques in risk management.

 ## Course Overview
 Quantitative risk management is an essential aspect of modern finance and business operations.
-This course covers various quantitative methods used to measure, analyze, and manage risk in financial markets and beyond.
+This course covers various quantitative methods used to measure, analyse, and manage risk in financial markets and beyond.
 From probability theory to advanced risk modeling techniques, you will gain a solid foundation in quantitative risk management principles.

 ## Contents
 1. **Introduction to Risk Management**